AnselChang/tetrisfish/README.md

 This project would not have been possible without...
 - HydrantDude: a graphics artist who designed the sexy UI for callibration and analysis (in progress)
+- Xeal: Developer of the massive auto-callibration AI algorithm
 - Grzechooo: prolific bugfixing
 - Xenophilius: bugtesting, logo design, and graphics consultant
 - MegaTech: Tetris expert and tuning for rating categories